Multi-Order Networks for Action Unit Detection: Introduction

 In this paper, we follow this sequential order optimization paradigm and introduce Multi-Order Network (MONET).
 MONET leverages permutation matrices to represent task orders.
 More precisely, it navigates between orders by learning a convex combination of permutation matrices (a soft order).
 In that extent MONET explores the convex hull of permutation matrices (Birkhoff's polytope) to smoothly select the best order.
 Figure \ref{fig:monet_overview}-(c) illustrates MONET architecture for a 3-tasks problem.
 To summarize, the contributions of this work are the following:

 \begin{itemize} \item We introduce MONET, a multi-task learning method with joint task order optimization and prediction.
-From an architectural standpoint, MONET uses soft order selection in Birkhoff's polytope as well as task-wise cell sharing to model task order and prediction in an end-to-end manner. \item From a learning standpoint, we introduce order dropout and warm up strategies that work hand in hand with the order selection to encourage modules to keep good predictive performances in several orders of prediction. \item Experimentally, we demonstrate MONET capacity to retrieve the correct order on a carefully designed toy dataset.
-Then, we show that MONET outperforms several existing multi-task approaches on a wide range of attribute detection problems with diverse level of task dependency.
-Finally, we point out that MONET extends state-of-the-art performance in action unit detection which is a multi-task affective computing problem. \end{itemize}
+From an architectural standpoint, MONET uses soft order selection in Birkhoff's polytope as well as task-wise cell sharing to model task order and prediction in an end-to-end manner. \item From a learning standpoint, we introduce order dropout and warm up strategies that work hand in hand with the order selection to encourage modules to keep good predictive performances in several orders of prediction. \item Experimentally, \tac{we first validate MONET architecture in controlled environments by a)Verifying MONET capacity to retrieve the correct order on a toy dataset b) Showing that MONET outperforms several multi-task approaches on a wide range of attribute detection problems with diverse levels of inter-task dependency }.
+Finally, we conclude by demonstrating that MONET extends state-of-the-art performance in action unit detection. \end{itemize}